forrest79/deploy-php/readme.md

 composer.lock
 prepare-monocomposer (source is below)
 ```
-- global vendor is committed in repository and to prepare production build, global vendor is copied to the local one and `composer install` is executed in app directory, so only needed packages are kept here
+- global vendor is committed in repository and to prepare production build, global vendor is copied to the local one and `composer install` is executed in the app directory, so only needed packages are kept here

 ```php
 #!/usr/bin/env php